Boeing Engineers Move Closer To Strike

 The Society of Professional Engineering Employees in Aerospace (SPEEA) said the new offer still represents a cut in salary and other benefits for the 23,000 members of its two bargaining units, professional and technical workers.

-"We're closer to calling a strike authorization," SPEEA executive director Ray Goforth said.
+"We're closer to calling a strike authorisation," SPEEA executive director Ray Goforth said.
 "We don't have a date or plans" to call a vote, he added.

 Boeing said the offer is much improved over its opening proposal, and reflects the tough competition with Airbus and the needs of price-sensitive airlines.